lizdotsh/portfolio/README.md

 # [Portfolio site (click for live site)](https://portfolio.lizgood.win)

+A simple portfolio.
+Very WIP at the moment, missing some stuff.
 Whole portfolio site is rendered with github actions.

 The action:

-1. Downloads files from other project-specific repos (I have it link directly for pdfs and images through cloudflare, some links are still to the specific github page though, mostly for notebooks).
+1. Downloads files from other project-specific repos (static files, jupyter notebooks, PDFs, etc) to /assets
-2. Render quarto document
+2. Renders index.qmd, along with all renderable notebooks in /assets.
+This allows any linked notebooks to be rendered as sub pages by quarto itself, instead of just linking directly to the .ipynb file.
-3. Publish to cloudflare pages
+3. Push to cloudflare pages.

 Automatically does this on every commit to main.